tlaskowsky/cdk-gitlab-3day-workshop/lab-6a/lab-6a.md

 ## Step 1: Containerize the Processing Logic

-Create the Node.js application structure and the Dockerfile.
+Create the Node.js application structure, code, and the Dockerfile.

 1.  **Create App Directory:** In your CDK project root:
     ```bash